branBeckett/data-science-projects/README.md

 ---

-**Thanks for checking out my work.
+**Thank you for checking out my work.**

-Want to collaborate on a project?
-In Berlin and want to grab some :coffee:?
-Feel free to reach out to me anytime.**
+**Interested in collaborating on a project?
+In Berlin and want to grab a :coffee:?
+Reach out to me any time.**